“Why Is My Marketing NOT Working?" 7 Reasons & Solutions for Service Providers

 How I can make your messaging and marketing magnetic🧲

-As you know by now, I’m Giada (hi!), the messaging consultant and brand copywriter for women entrepreneurs
+As you know by now, I’m Giada (hi!), the brand messaging strategist and copywriter for women entrepreneurs.

-I can take your from “just another option in your niche” to “THE go-to solution in the eyes of your dream clients” in two main ways:
+I can take your from “just another option in your niche” to “THE go-to solution for your ideal clients” in two main ways:

 More #crafty blog posts on this topic: